Automated tuning for the parameters of linear solvers: Direct numerical simulation of turbulent flow

+The optimized configurations of the linear solvers obtained in the sections above require more iterations compared to the \textit{baseline} configuration.
+Despite the increased number of iterations, a decrease in the overall calculation time is achieved.
+That is a result of significantly different multigrid matrices hierarchy, constructed for the optimized linear solver configuration.
+The optimized configuration has a twice lower number of levels in the hierarchy, and the finest levels contain a much smaller amount of nonzero elements per matrix row.
+An example of the matrix hierarchies constructed for the \textit{baseline} and optimized linear solver configurations for the turbulent flow in a channel with a cube is shown in Table~\ref{tab:hierarchy_channel_cube}.
+These observations argue that the main factor resulting in the acceleration of the SLAE solution time is reducing the overall number of floating point operations, resulting in the algorithmic speedup but not the related software optimizations.

 The calculation results presented above confirm the possibility of using the proposed hybrid evolution strategy to tune the parameters of linear solvers when modeling incompressible turbulent flow simulations.
-On par with the significant calculation speedup, the HES automates, and, thus, dramatically simplifies the question of choosing the linear solver configuration for the specific problem of interest.
-The potential of reusing the pre-trained NNs to successfully optimize various linear systems (at least those derived from the elliptic differential equations) is also demonstrated, significantly increasing the scope of the proposed algorithm.
+On par with the observable calculation speedup, the HES automates and, thus, dramatically simplifies the question of choosing the linear solver configuration for the specific problem of interest.

-The ``default'' linear solver configuration used for the tests is a universal one formulated as a result of some modeling experience.
-A slightly better variant can probably be proposed for the problems considered in the paper as a result of thorough tuning.
-This may slightly change the reference values and speedup numbers, but it does not affect the key results discussed in the paper.